steviedave/WEB-DEV-GROUP-19-ASSIGNMENT/README.md

-# **# WEB-DEV-GROUP-19-ASSIGNMENT**
+# **WEB-DEV-GROUP-19-ASSIGNMENT
+**## **

-## **📜 Project Description**
+📜 Project Description**
 This project is a simple website developed as part of the Web Development course assignment.
-It serves as a foundational structure for our team’s online presence, designed using HTML and CSS..
+It serves as a foundational structure for our team’s online presence, designed using HTML and CSS.

 ## **🚀 Contributions**

-Updated index.html and index.css
+Updated index.html and style.css.
 Ensured the HTML file has the necessary structure for a functional webpage.
-Linked style.css to index.html:
-Properly linked the style.css file to index.html to ensure the page displays with the correct styling.
+Properly linked style.css to index.html for correct styling.
-Used Live Server:
-Ran the project using Live Server to preview the website in the browser, ensuring real-time visibility of changes.
+Ran the project using Live Server to preview the website in the browser and ensured real-time visibility of changes.

-**## 🛠️ Technologies Used**
+## **🛠️ Technologies Used**
 HTML
 CSS

-**## 🔮 Future Work**

-The website is in its basic form.
-Future work includes:
-Adding interactive elements, such as buttons and form elements.
-Enhancing the design with animations, transitions, and improved styling.
-Adding more content to better represent the team and its services.
-Team members are encouraged to contribute by modifying the HTML or CSS to enhance the website further.

-## ## 👥 Contributors
+## **✨ Features**
+Clean and responsive layout.
+Properly linked external CSS.
+Live Server integration for smooth real-time viewing.
+Team information included.

+## **👥 Contributors**

 <table>
   <tr>